 Shantideva goes on:

-(VIII.131) For those who haven’t exchanged their happiness for the sufferings of others, Buddhahood'll be impossible to attain and there’ll be no happiness even in samsara.
+(VIII.131) For those who haven’t exchanged their happiness for the sufferings of others, Buddhahood will be impossible to attain and there’ll be no happiness even in samsara.

-Shantideva makes a very strong point that this is very necessary to practice in order to gain both our happiness in this world – in other words, as I was explaining, otherwise you get very depressed with everybody being so caught up in problems and suffering – and it’s what will bring us to enlightenment.
-And so, in the prayer, in the last chapter of Shantideva’s text, he says:
+Shantideva makes this essential strong point that tonglen is a very necessary practice in order to gain both our happiness in this world and ultimately enlightenment.
+As explained, without this practice, the alternative is that we get very depressed with everybody being so caught up in the problems and suffering in this world.

 (X.56) Whatever sufferings wandering beings might have, may all of them ripen on me, and through the bodhisattva assembly, may wandering beings enjoy happiness.

-So through not only my giving them happiness, but through all bodhisattvas working for the sake of everybody, may they enjoy happiness.
+Not only through our giving happiness to others, but also through all bodhisattvas working for the sake of everybody, may others enjoy happiness.

-We have Togme Zangpo, in 37 Bodhisattva Practices, saying as well:
+Togme Zangpo, in 37 Bodhisattva Practices, says this as well:

 (11) A bodhisattva’s practice is to purely exchange our personal happiness for the sufferings of others, because (all) our sufferings, without an exception, come from desiring our personal happiness, while a fully enlightened Buddha is born from the attitude of wishing others well.

-This again is saying that from exchanging self and others we will be able to achieve enlightenment.
+This example indicates that through the practice of exchanging self and others, we will be able to achieve enlightenment.

-Now, in terms of how we actually do this, Geshe Chekawa says in the Seven Point Mind Training:
+As for how we actually practice tonglen, Geshe Chekawa says in the Seven Point Mind Training: